Writing Style Guide

 Study Abroad

 Two words.
-Do no hyphenate as an adjective.
+Do not hyphenate as an adjective.

-- She went on a study abroad trip to Mexico.
+• She went on a study-abroad trip to Mexico.
+Correct: She had an off-campus experience in Mexico.

 Times